Traditional Pilot Awards

 Faculty investigators at nine participating DC CFAR institutions (American University, Children's National Health System, DC Health, Georgetown University, George Washington University, Howard University, Veterans Affairs Medical Center, Us Helping Us and Whitman-Walker) who are full members of the DC CFAR are eligible to apply as Principal Investigators (PI) to the program.

-These funds are provided to support early stage and new HIV/AIDS investigators, with an emphasis on women and underrepresented minorities.
+These funds are provided to support early stage and new HIV/AIDS investigators, wApplications are especially solicited from newly hired faculty from gender, racial, and ethnic groups who are underrepresented in the HIV research field.
 Principal Investigators must have a terminal degree and be eligible to submit NIH grant applications through their home institution’s office of research.
 PIs must be at the rank of Assistant Professor, Associate Professor, Full Professor or Research Scientist.
 New investigators are those who have not previously served as the PI on an NIH R01 award or equivalent (for more information, please visit the NIH guidance on investigator types).
 Clinical and post-doctoral fellows are not eligible to apply as PIs.

 Research Scope

 The Pilot Awards fund research projects that focus on HIV/AIDS and related opportunistic illnesses.
 The scope of funded projects includes basic, clinical, epidemiologic, social behavioral and prevention HIV/AIDS science.
-Applications should focus on the NIH high priority HIV/AIDS research areas, which broadly focus on: reducing HIV/AIDS incidence; the next generation of HIV therapies and implementation research on the HIV continuum of care; cure research; HIV-associated comorbidities, coinfections, and complications; and cross cutting areas in basic research and health disparities.
-Special consideration will be given to applicants collaborating with the DC Cohort, the MACS/WIHS Combined Cohort Study and the DC CFAR Scientific Working Groups (SWGs) and Scientific Interests Groups (SIGs).
+Applications should focus on the NIH high priority HIV/AIDS research areas, including: reducing HIV/AIDS incidence; the next generation of HIV therapies and implementation research on the HIV continuum of care; cure research; HIV-associated comorbidities, coinfections, and complications; and cross cutting areas in basic research and health disparities.
+Special consideration will be given to applications in the focus areas of the DC CFAR Scientific Working Groups (SWGs) and Scientific Interests Groups (SIGs).

 For additional details review the RFA.